 As most vagina-owners are well aware, the vagina has a lot of fluid.
 This is most often evidenced by the discharge that sometimes pays a surprise visit to our underwear.

-Vaginal fluid is made up of a whole bunch of different substances: Cells shed by the cervix and vaginal walls, bacteria, water, mucus, electrolytes, and proteins (i.e. secretory immunoglobulin A).1 Some of the bacteria is “good” bacteria, like Lactobacilli.2 All together, you have your magical and wonderful vaginal secretions, working to keep your vagina clean and your reproductive system healthy.
+Vaginal fluid is made up of a whole bunch of different substances.
+These substances include cells shed by the cervix and vaginal walls, bacteria, water, mucus, electrolytes, and proteins (i.e. secretory immunoglobulin A).1 Some of the bacteria is “good” bacteria, like Lactobacilli.2 All together, you have your magical and wonderful vaginal secretions, working to keep your vagina clean and your reproductive system healthy.

 Most “bad” bacteria (the kind that causes bacterial infections) cannot thrive in an acidic environment.
-Acidic vaginal secretions, therefore, help prevent pathogenic microorganisms from running amuck and causing infections that make their way into the cervix or uterus.
+Acidic vaginal secretions, therefore, help prevent pathogenic microorganisms from running amuck.
+When out of control, they can cause infections that make their way into the cervix or uterus.
 Such infections, especially prior to modern medicine, could be deadly.

-The vagina’s pH needs to be acidic enough that it maintains its antiseptic qualities, but not so acidic that it kills off sperm when you’re trying to get pregnant (more on this in a bit).
+The vagina’s pH needs to be acidic enough that it maintains its antiseptic qualities.
+Still, it cannot be so acidic that it kills off sperm when you’re trying to get pregnant.

 How does the vagina stay acidic & maintain a healthy pH?

 Remember that “good” bacteria we mention above, Lactobacillus?
-It’s a microbe that actually helps keep the vagina in its acidic, healthy state by producing lactic acid as a byproduct of its glucose (or glycogen) metabolism.
+It’s a microbe that actually helps keep the vagina in its acidic, healthy state.
+It does so by producing lactic acid as a byproduct of its glucose (or glycogen) metabolism.

 In simpler terms?
 Lactobacilli eat glycogen, digest it, and poop it out as lactic acid.

-So, theoretically, the more glycogen you have to feed the Lactobacilli, the more lactic acid is produced, and the lower (and healthier) your vaginal pH will be.
-Keep in mind that this assumption is hugely oversimplified and that there’s still so much that the medical community doesn’t know or fully understand about vaginal microbiota.
+So, theoretically, the more glycogen you have to feed the Lactobacilli, the more lactic acid is produced.
+This leads to a lower (and healthier) vaginal pH.
+Keep in mind that this assumption is hugely oversimplified.
+There’s still so much that the medical community doesn’t know or fully understand about vaginal microbiota.

-Not all vaginas are colonized with Lactobacilli – some have colonies of other, similar acid-producing bacteria like Atopobium, Megasphaera, and/or Leptotrichia.2 But Lactobacillus-produced lactic acid is the most widely accepted, studied, and discussed vaginal “acidifier.”
+Not all vaginas are colonized with Lactobacilli, some have colonies of other, similar acid-producing bacteria.
+Some of these include Atopobium, Megasphaera, and/or Leptotrichia.2 But Lactobacillus-produced lactic acid is the most widely accepted, studied, and discussed vaginal “acidifier.”

 Some researchers have hypothesized that levels of the hormone estrogen, when elevated, increase the amount of glycogen deposited in the vagina.4 Newer studies, however, haven’t been able to confirm this correlation.3

-There’s still a lot of ongoing debate about what affects glycogen levels, whether or not estrogen or progesterone have anything to do with it, and why it varies so much across individuals.
+There’s still a lot of ongoing debate about what affects glycogen levels.
+Including what role estrogen or progesterone have – if any, and why it varies so much across individuals.
 We’ll keep you updated as we learn more!

 What happens when your vaginal pH is off-balance?

-When your vaginal pH levels are thrown off – in particular, when your pH levels increase to 4.5 or higher, becoming less acidic – your vagina starts to look like a more appealing home for things like bad bacteria or parasites.
-Then, vaginal odor, discomfort, and infections can start to creep in.
+When your vaginal environment pH levels increase to 4.5 or higher, it becomes less acidic.
+At this point, your vagina starts to look like a more appealing home for things like harmful bacteria or parasites.
+This is when you start experiencing symptoms of unbalanced pH levels, such as: vaginal odor, discomfort, and infections.

-When your vaginal pH is too high, populations of unhealthy anaerobic bacteria like Gardnerella vaginalis and Prevotella, Peptostreptococcus, and Bacteroides tend to increase (don’t worry, we have no idea how to pronounce them, either).
+When your vaginal pH is too high, populations of unhealthy anaerobic bacteria tend to increase.
+These bacteria include Gardnerella vaginalis and Prevotella, Peptostreptococcus, and Bacteroides – don’t worry, we have no idea how to pronounce them, either.
 These are the bacteria that most commonly cause bacterial vaginosis, a.k.a.
 BV – the most common vaginal infection among uterus-havers of childbearing age.5

-A too-high vaginal pH may also make you more susceptible to trichomoniasis (“trich”), an STI caused by a tiny parasite called vaginalis trichomonas.
-Like the other microscopic intruders that cause BV, trichomonas survives more easily in alkaline environments, and studies have found a strong link between vaginal microflora with high proportions of anaerobes and instances of trichomoniasis.7
+A too-high vaginal pH may also make you more susceptible to trichomoniasis (“trich”).
+Trichomoniasis is an STI caused by a tiny parasite called vaginalis trichomonas.
+Like the other microscopic intruders that cause BV, trichomonas survives more easily in alkaline environments.
+Studies have found a strong link between vaginal microflora with high proportions of anaerobes and instances of trichomoniasis.7

 CAN VAGINAL pH GO TOO LOW?

-If, for some reason, you find that your vaginal pH is unusually low after testing it at home or with your provider, keep in mind that it could impact your fertility.
+If your vaginal pH is unusually low after testing it, keep in mind that it could impact your fertility.
 Too acidic, and sperm have a much lower chance of survival!
 Talk to your healthcare provider to learn more.

 Vaginal pH & yeast infections

 Contrary to popular belief, there’s no direct, proven correlation between vaginal pH and yeast infections.
-Several studies have been published on the subject, and none have found that a more acidic vaginal microbiome (with more lactobacilli, and therefore more lactic acid) inhibits the ability of Candida albicans – the fungus that causes yeast infections – to survive.9 10
+Several studies have been published on the subject.
+However, none have found that a more acidic vaginal microbiome inhibits the ability of Candida albicans to survive.9 10

-C. albicans (and its cousin, C. glabrata, which can also cause yeast infections) is a pretty tough species.
-It resists treatment and often pops right back up if even a handful of survivors hang in there after your latest round of Monistat.
+C. albicans and its cousin, C. glabrata, which can also cause yeast infections.
+These are pretty tough species and they can resist treatment.
+They often pops right back up if even a handful of survivors hang in there after your latest round of Monistat.
 That’s why yeast infections can be so annoyingly persistent.